Artemisia Gentileschi

 Gentileschi was known for being able to depict the female figure with great naturalism and for her skill in handling colour to express dimension and drama.

-Her achievements as an artist were long overshadowed by the story of Agostino Tassi raping her when she was around 18 and her being tortured to give evidence during his trial.
+Her achievements as an artist were long overshadowed by the story of her rape at around 18 years old by Agostino Tassi and her being tortured to give evidence during his subsequent trial.
 For many years Gentileschi was regarded as a curiosity, but her life and art have been reexamined by scholars in the 20th and 21st centuries, with the recognition of her talents exemplified by major exhibitions at internationally esteemed fine art institutions, such as the National Gallery in London.
 Provided by Wikipedia